 Since the original tiramisu includes alcohol and coffee, the best and quick answer is "not."
 In addition, cocoa powder contains caffeine that is not recommended for young kids.

-This easy fig tiramisu cups recipe is a fun twist on the traditional Italian dessert.
-It consists of layers of mascarpone cream, espresso-dipped ladyfingers, and figs. This no-bake dessert made in 15 minutes is perfect for an entertaining party.
+This easy 15-minute fig tiramisu cups recipe is a fun twist on the classic Italian dessert, perfect for your next party.
+It consists of layers of mascarpone cream, espresso-dipped ladyfingers, and fresh figs.

 - Total Time: 15 minutes